ahuacate/unifibuild/README.md

 And click `Save`

 ### 4.07 Unifi Firewall Groups - Chromecast devices
+Here you state all your Chromecast device IP addresses.

 | Create New Group | Value | Notes
 | :--- | :--- | :---